NBM69/tortoolkit/readme.md

-# TTK - A Telegram Bot
+# TK - A Telegram Bot

 ## Notes:
 Needs to be rebased to newer v0.2.4 beta.
+Working an a alternative PyPi package similar to ksssomesh/tgmb.

 ## Deploy via Heroku
 - Fork this repository